 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are considered the leading filtration product by Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters are rated as the leading filtration product by Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can get rid of up to 98% of pollutants in your family’s air.
-These are the types of filters typically used in hospitals to remove germs and keep everyone healthy, but Service Experts provides them for home air filters.
+These are the types of filters typically installed in hospitals to destroy germs and keep everyone healthy, but Service Experts provides them for home air filters.
 If there are any critical respirational health issues for anyone in the home, the experts recommend the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These guys remove 85% of your home’s air pollutants.
-Not only will high-efficiency home air filters help with alleviating allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately decreasing energy costs which could save you money on utility bills year after year.
+These bad boys remove 85% of your home’s air pollutants.
+Not only will high-efficiency home air filters aid in alleviating allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately decreasing energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more standard home air filters and can be found at nearly all department stores.
-While pleated home air filters may cost less, they also have to be replaced more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
+These are your more familiar home air filters and can be found at nearly all home improvement stores.
+While pleated home air filters may cost less, they also have to be changed more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at basically the same amount.
-Standard pleated air filters can remove up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
-The more pleats, the better the air flow, and the cleaner your home’s air will be.
+Standard pleated air filters can destroy up to 45% of your home’s air pollutants and the biggest factor is the number of pleats per foot.
+The higher number of pleats, the better the air flow, and the cleaner your home’s air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of home air filter.
-These filters do not generally better your home’s air quality; instead, they were designed to guard the heating and cooling equipment from having larger contaminants get into the system and harm the parts.
-As a result, they can only remove less than 10% of your indoor air pollutants, but only cost around $1 each.
+The flat, fiberglass air filters are the most basic type of home air filter.
+These filters do not generally improve your home’s air quality; instead, they were created to protect the heating and cooling equipment from having larger contaminants get into the system and damage the components.
+As a result, they remove less than 10% of pollutants in your indoor air, but you can purchase them for about $1 each.